-Naturally when babies are born, they emerge from a near-sterile environment in the uterus and are seeded by their mother’s bacteria.
+Naturally, when babies are born, they emerge from a near-sterile environment in the uterus and are seeded by their mother’s bacteria.
 This essentially trains the baby’s cells to understand what is ‘good’ and ‘bad’ bacteria.
-This kickstarts their immune system to fight off infections and protects from disease in the future.
-Research indicates that if babies aren’t given this opportunity to be exposed to their mother’s bacteria, either because they are not born vaginally, held skin to skin or breastfed, then the baby’s immune system may not reach its full potential and can increase the child’s risk of disease in the future.
-Skin to skin contact and early breastfeeding is an excellent way to help increase your baby’s exposure to bacteria if you need a caesarean section for medical reasons.
+This kickstarts their immune system to fight off infections and protects them from disease in the future.
+Research indicates that if babies aren’t given this opportunity to be exposed to their mother’s bacteria, their immune system may not reach its full potential, increasing the future risk of disease.
+If you’ve had a c-section, skin-to-skin and early breastfeeding is needed to increase your baby’s exposure to bacteria.

 Here are the 9 stages of the golden hour

 - Provides for earlier initiation of the first breastfeeding experience.

 - Helps the baby maintain body temperature better than a hospital warmer, as your body will alter your own temperature to warm or cool the baby to maintain a normal temperature.

 - Helps regulate the baby’s breathing and heart rate.

 - Help keep the baby’s blood sugar level stable.

 - Decreases pain for baby from any procedures done while skin-to-skin.

 - Reduces postpartum haemorrhage in mother.